E-RayZer: Self-supervised 3D Reconstruction as Spatial Visual Pre-training: Related Work

-\textbf{Self-supervised Novel-view Synthesis.} To alleviate the dependence on 3D supervision, another line of research investigates learning scene representations directly from 2D images using novel-view synthesis.
-Early works predict scene features from a single viewpoint and renders target views as supervision~\cite{zhou2017unsupervised, wiles2020synsin,lai2021video, fu2023mononerf}.
-Recently, RUST~\cite{sajjadi2023rust}, RayZer~\cite{jiang2025rayzer} and others~\cite{wang2025less, wang2025recollection, mitchel2025true} adopt learning-based latent rendering from multi-view inputs.
-However, these methods demonstrate limited 3D awareness, \eg, RayZer learns view interpolation within an uninterpretable pose space.
-We build on RayZer but differ by adopting an explicit 3D representation (\ie, 3D Gaussians~\cite{kerbl20233d}), a more fine-grained learning curriculum, and larger-scale training.
-We show that explicit 3D modeling leads to more geometrically grounded representations, establishing it as a promising pre-training framework for downstream tasks that require 3D understanding.
+\textbf{Self-supervised Novel-view Synthesis.} To alleviate the dependence on 3D supervision, another line of research learns scene representations directly from 2D images via novel-view synthesis.
+Early work predicted scene features from a single viewpoint and rendered target views as supervision~\cite{zhou2017unsupervised, wiles2020synsin,lai2021video, fu2023mononerf}.
+More recently, RUST~\cite{sajjadi2023rust}, RayZer~\cite{jiang2025rayzer}, and others~\cite{wang2025less, wang2025recollection, mitchel2025true} adopt learning-based latent rendering from multi-view inputs.
+However, these methods exhibit limited 3D awareness.
+For instance, RayZer learns view interpolation within an uninterpretable pose space.
+We build on RayZer but differ in three key respects: we adopt an explicit 3D representation (\ie, 3D Gaussians~\cite{kerbl20233d}), a more principled learning curriculum, and larger-scale training.
+We show that explicit 3D modeling yields more geometrically grounded representations, establishing a promising pre-training framework for downstream tasks that require 3D understanding.

+Closely relevant to our work, DBARF~\cite{chen2023dbarf} explored a NeRF-based~\cite{mildenhall2021nerf} framework for self-supervised pose estimation and novel-view synthesis using a multi-stage pipeline. \ours{} offers a more streamlined and scalable framework, and goes beyond novel-view synthesis by investigating the learned representations for downstream tasks.